What exercises can you perform with cervical spinal stenosis?

 If you’ve been diagnosed with cervical spinal stenosis, it doesn’t mean you have to completely give up your fitness routine.
 While the exact activities recommended for your fitness regimen will depend on the severity of your condition and symptoms, there are many things you can do to maintain your health without worsening your condition.

 Ask your physician about these activities

-- Walking — The perfect start to a new fitness regimen, walking provides exercise without much of the intensity and impact that can aggravate spinal stenosis.
+- Walking.
+The perfect start to a new fitness plan, walking provides exercise without much of the intensity and impact that can aggravate spinal stenosis.

-For more information and tips on staying fit with cervical spinal stenosis, or to learn about the minimally invasive procedures performed at Laser Spine Institute that address this condition, contact us.
-We offer various procedures that have been proven to treat spinal stenosis, and they are a safer and effective alternative to open neck or back surgery.
-Our knowledgeable staff can review your most recent MRI or CT scan and let you know if you’re eligible for one of these minimally invasive outpatient procedures.
+For more information and tips on staying fit with cervical spinal stenosis, or to learn about the minimally invasive spine surgeries we perform to address this condition, contact us.
+We offer several procedures to treat spinal stenosis that are a safer and effective alternative to traditional open back surgery.^ Our knowledgeable team offers a free MRI review* that can help determine if you’re a candidate for our procedures.